 Although not among the town’s largest parks, Crocker Park and Fort Sewall are well-known for breathtaking views of the harbor.
 Marblehead also has at least six beaches.
 With over five acres of waterfront, Devereux Beach is the largest while Grace Oliver ranks among the smallest, less than one acre in size.

 Marblehead has two distinct “Main Street” communities.
-The Atlantic Avenue Business District includes numerous shops and restaurants on School Street.
+The Atlantic Avenue Business District includes numerous shops and restaurants.
 The Historic District, which is considered one of the best preserved in the country, with a dense collection of colonial Georgian architecture, is filled with quaint boutiques, galleries and cafes.

 Check out some of Marblehead’s best places to eat: